richardmf9425/DevelopersWall/readme.md

 ## Contributing
 Pull Requests are welcome!
 For big changes please open a github issue first to discuss your idea.

-Also make sure to update any existing tests if needed.
+Also make sure to update any existing tests if needed